British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 Hyphenated words:

-I have been avoiding to add words with hyphens and thus be checking if they can also be written as just one word (together), or if the official dictionaries state that they have no hyphen at all, thus removing them from the wordlist.
+I have been avoiding adding words with hyphens and thus be checking if they can also be written as just one word (together), or if the official dictionaries state that they have no hyphen at all, thus removing them from the .dic.

 I hope that people will enjoy my work and that it may be useful to the progress of humankind.